alexfettling/who-i-am/README.md

-This repository captures how I approach design by combining systems and design thinking, interface craft and iteration to create experiences that drive engagement and long-term value.
+### This repository captures how I approach design by combining systems and design thinking, interface craft and iteration to create experiences that drive engagement and long-term value.

-In my current role, I design experiences that make value clear, motivating and worth returning to.
+### In my current role, I design experiences that make value clear, personal, motivating and worth returning to.

 ---

-## 🧠 How I work

-Ambiguity is where I live and breath.
+## 🧠 Ambiguity is where I live and breath.

 - Product thinking — framing problems and shaping direction
 - Experience design — connecting end-to-end journeys